-- □ the ethos of the service, underpinning philosophy, values, theories and approaches; - □ the location of the service and any specific risks or benefits associated with this; - □ the facilities and provisions offered to support and facilitate contact and relationships with family members, friends, previous carers and other significant people in children and young people's lives; - □ the availability of appropriate educational provision and the proximity of this to the service; - □ specialist services, for example, counselling, psychological services, specific therapies, health care, language support, that are provided inhouse and what additional services are available locally either in the public, private or third sector; - □ any additional charges for specialist services, the referral process and waiting times for appointments with such services; - □ the qualifications, experience and skill-mix of the current staff team, staffing levels and current staff vacancies; - □ the arrangements for young people to stay put in Continuing Care arrangements up until the age of 21
+- the ethos of the service, underpinning philosophy, values, theories and approaches; - the location of the service and any specific risks or benefits associated with this: - the facilities and provisions offered to support and facilitate contact and relationships with family members and siblings, friends, previous carers and other significant people in children and young people's lives; - the availability of appropriate educational provision and the proximity of this to the service; - specialist services, for example, counselling, psychological services, specific therapies, health care, language support, which are provided inhouse and what additional services are available locally either in the public, private or third sector; - any additional charges for specialist services, the referral process and waiting times for appointments with such services; - the qualifications, experience and skill-mix of the current staff team, staffing levels and current staff vacancies; - the arrangements for young people to stay put in Continuing Care arrangements up until the age of 21.

-3. Considering a new referral - what information should be provided / requested
+Considering a new referral - what information should be provided / requested.

 When considering the referral of a child or young person for admission to a residential placement, the service provider must carry out its own assessment of whether it can meet the needs of the child or young person, and therefore whether the placement is appropriate.
-The placing authority must provide certain information, under The Looked After Children (Scotland) Regulations (2009) Regulation 35.
+The placing authority must also provide certain information, under The Looked After Children (Scotland) Regulations (2009) Regulation 35, although we recognise that information available for unaccompanied asylum seeking children may be limited.

 The following information, whilst not an exhaustive list, must be provided to / requested by service providers, to support with this assessment: